misiektoja/spotify_monitor/docs/configuration.md

 }
 ```

 Header values support the same placeholders as `WEBHOOK_TEMPLATE`.
-The dictionary applies to Discord and ntfy requests.
-Spotify Monitor validates headers before and after placeholder expansion so formatted values cannot introduce invalid names, non-string values or line breaks.
-For ntfy, Spotify Monitor sets `text/plain` for text alerts and `image/jpeg` for artwork attachments.
-Long ntfy text messages are visibly truncated below ntfy's 4 KB boundary so they remain notifications instead of temporary attachments.
-Prefer `NTFY_ACCESS_TOKEN` in `.env` for Bearer authentication because a token inside `WEBHOOK_HEADERS` is easier to expose or commit accidentally.
-Basic authentication remains available through a custom `Authorization` header.
+They must be strings without line breaks.
+Headers apply to both Discord and ntfy.
+Prefer `NTFY_ACCESS_TOKEN` in `.env` for Bearer authentication.
+Basic authentication is available through a custom `Authorization` header.
+Long ntfy messages are truncated with a visible marker so they remain notifications rather than attachments.

 ### Advanced Discord-format customization